-2.2 Investigations, interventions, and incidents
+2.2 Incidents, investigations, and interventions

 The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with STDC.
-During the year matters may arise that require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
-A pro-active approach that, in the first instance, avoids issues occurring is favoured.
+During the year matters may arise which require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
+A pro-active approach, that in the first instance avoids issues occurring, is favoured.